 And from here it just took a ride downwards.
 I immediately registered a case with eBay, which is pretty darn hard to do since the seller hadn’t cancelled the order and the expected delivery date wasn’t due in a couple of weeks. eBay’s support functions just kept telling me to hang tight and wait for my goods which was never going to arrive and I was stuck in an infinite loop.
 Finally I somehow managed to report a case, I pointed out that the seller had informed me he had no intention of fulfilling the order and that by now the negative reviews where pouring in on the sellers page so I was clearly not alone..

-I sent email after email to eBay support telling them that this was a major thing with lots of people having payed for high-end electronics, just by looking at the negative reviews I could summarize it upwards over $100K.
+I sent email after email to eBay support telling them that this was a major thing with lots of people having put down serious money for high-end electronics, just by looking at the negative reviews I could summarize it upwards over $100K.
 But eBay just continued to tell me to hang in there and if I was inpatient I could register a complaint with PayPal.

 Now to be fair, eBay was always responding in a polite and correct matter and reassured me from the start that they got me covered.
 So what’s my problem then you might ask yourself?
 Well quite a few things actually, so here goes: